pbogden/observable-jupyter-demos/docs/README.md

-A collection of demos using the very cool [observable-jupyter](https://github.com/thomasballinger/observable-jupyter), which bridges the gap between [Observable notebooks](http://observablehq.com) and Python!
+A collection of demos using the very cool [observable-jupyter](https://github.com/thomasballinger/observable-jupyter), which creates a new approach to data visualiz with Python.
+It uses [Observable notebooks](http://observablehq.com) to bridge the gap between JavaScript and Python!

 ## Observable Plot